MedZouhaierDLH/MicroAutograd/README.md

 **Happy Learning! 🚀**

-*Remember: The best way to understand neural networks is to build one from scratch.*#   M i c r o A u t o g r a d   
+*Remember: The best way to understand neural networks is to build one from scratch.*
- 